 - Certificate of Eligibility or a copy of the page from their eBenefits account showing the chapter they will be using

 - Military Transcript (veterans only); if provided to the academic program please have them forward a copy to the Student Services Office

 It is the student’s responsibility to understand how the benefit will be applied to their costs.
 Bursar and Financial Aid Offices are made aware of students which will be using this benefit provided the student has made initial contact with the Student Services Office.

 It is important to know the VA academic year is August 1 through July 31.
 Therefore, when students exhaust the benefit for the academic year, they are not eligible again until August 1 of the next year.
 This is when other financial aid means kick in to cover costs.
 New students should expect to cover initial costs of student health insurance as well as the university issued IT equipment (iPad, laptop, etc).
 If students will be waiving the student health insurance plan through the school, they should then plan to do so through the online waiver portal.
-Instructions should be in the admissions packet provided from the academic unit and further information will be provided by Student Services.
 Students must waive each academic year by the noted deadlines regardless if an approved waiver is already on file.

-Chapter 31 students should ensure their counselor notes the university issued laptop as a covered cost on the 22-1905 to prevent from having to pay out of pocket on the day of orientation.
+Chapter 31 students should ensure their Voc Rehab counselor notes the university issued laptop/iPad as a covered cost (block 9) on the 28-1905 to prevent the student from paying out-of-pocket on the day of orientation.

 Catherine Garcia email@example.com is the Henderson Campus School Certification Official (SCO).